nicolamendini/thinkythreads/README.md

 1. First of all, make sure you **log in with your Google Account**.
     Thinkythreads uses your **Google Drive** to store an online backup of all your notes so that you never lose them.
-Without this, your notes will only be stored locally and will be lost everytime you clean your browser's data.
+Without this, your notes will only be stored locally and will be lost every time you clean your browser's data.
-    No data besides the folder that the app iself has created will be touched or viewed.
+    No data besides the folder that the app itself has created will be touched or viewed.
-2. From the Dashboard, you can **create as many notes as you want by pressing the 'Add' button.** The notes will appear in the Search Area, which contains all the notes you ever created filtered by the filters that you set on the Search Bar.
+2. From the Dashboard, you can **create as many notes as you want by pressing the 'Add' button. **The notes will appear in the Search Area, which contains all the notes you ever created filtered by the filters that you set on the Search Bar.
 3. Let's say you've created enough notes and now you want to structure